LamprosGan/Predictive-Machine-Learning-Algorithms-in-Financial-Data/README.md

 - Explore whether certain stocks yield more predictable LOB patterns,
 - Compare performance variation across assets within the same exchange.

-### 📌 Deep Reinforcement Learning for Automated Trading
+### 📌 Experiment 3: Deep Reinforcement Learning for Automated Trading

 Building on the predictive models, we implemented a **Deep Reinforcement Learning (DRL)** approach inspired by the paper _“Model-based Reinforcement Learning for Predictions and Control for Limit Order Books”_ by Wei et al. (2019).
 The goal was to: